Shobji Diye Arhar Dal

-This recipe of toor dal calls for a pressure cooker which makes it easy to cook.
-On top of this, it is vegetarian, gluten-free, nuts free and can be adapted into vegan and dairy-free arhar dal recipe.
-Below, I have surmised all the possible alternates along with the vegetables which go deliciously well in this recipe.
+This toor dal recipe calls for a pressure cooker, which makes it easy to cook.
+It is also vegetarian, gluten-free, and nut-free and can be adapted into a vegan and dairy-free arhar dal recipe.
+I have also included a variety of vegetables that go superbly into this comforting traditional Bengali dal.

 toor dal recipe simple